slerman12/Help-me/3-Disproof.md

 Furthermore, "support," as distinct from "pay," was withdrawn long before Michael sent this reinstatement-mentioning email.

-Note also: the university doesn't have PhD "reinstatement applications".
+Note also: the university doesn't have PhD "reinstatement applications."

 #